-- In-vitro Fertilization- The IVF Laboratory is located in the Ambulatory Care Center on the Medical center campus of Fletcher Allen.
+- In-vitro Fertilization- The IVF Laboratory is located in the Ambulatory Care Center on the Medical center campus of UVM Medical Center.
 The laboratory includes an area for cryopreservation and intracytoplasmic sperm injection and growth of the current IVF laboratory to accommodate the expanding IVF and donor oocyte program.
 The laboratory is adjacent to the oocyte retrieval/embryo transfer area.
-All IVF activities, including media preparation, oocyte assessment, sperm preparation, fertilization, cryopreservation, and ICSI, are performed in the IVF laboratory under the supervision of Calvin Wilkinson, Senior Embryologist.
+All IVF activities, including media preparation, oocyte assessment, sperm preparation, fertilization, cryopreservation, and ICSI, are performed in the IVF laboratory.

-- Clinical Research Center - There is a twelve-bed General Clinical Research Center (GCRC) at the Medical Center campus of Fletcher Allen.
+- Clinical Research Center - There is a twelve-bed General Clinical Research Center (GCRC) at the Medical Center campus of UVM Medical Center.
 The Division of Reproductive Endocrinology has frequently utilized this facility to conduct clinical research.
 Space and financial resources are available for appropriate projects.